Planetary Lab – Interfaculty Program in Planetary Research

 • Settlement of disputes, including jurisdictional issues related to the exploration and exploitation of space

-The PSC 2025 consists of 3 parts: scientific sessions (talks and poster presentations), a workshop session (dedicated to designing the first Polish planetary space mission), and a Planetary Day (a public outreach event).
+The PSC 2026 consists of 3 parts: a scientific session (talks and posters), a field trip, and the Planetary Day (a public outreach event).

 The official language of the scientific part of the conference is English.